ReclaimTheWild/priv_wiki/items/expand_armory/expand_armory_hw_beyond.md

 Originally posted on the official website on [May 1st, 2020](https://reclaimthewild.net/index.php/2020/05/01/expand-your-armory-hyrule-warriors-and-beyond/)

-# Expanding Your Armory: Hyrule Warriors and Beyond
+# Expandi Your Armory: Hyrule Warriors and Beyond
 {: .no_toc }

 <details open markdown="block">